Vaesea/Coalesce-VS-Stev-Fantrack/README.md

 you can use any part, round or the full thing here, the license is CC-BY-4.0 which may sound scary but it means you can use anything here, but you need to give credit if you do.

+This is planned to be 6 hours long.
+If there's any new parts needed to achieve that I'll add them to the list (that's the whole reason why the team round exists)

 ## PARTS + CREDITS + TIMES (the credits are there just in case anyone else adds a part):

 ### The Stev Round